Best practices for sending emails from a third-party vendor

 Messages could be rejected as undeliverable.

-In addition to adhering to the new sending requirements, we recommend following these best practices when sending emails.
-The goal is to work together to protect the reputation of emails sent from UW–Madison.
+In addition to new sending requirements, we recommend these best practices to protect the reputation of emails sent from UW–Madison.

-• Provide recipients the option to unsubscribe from future mailings.
+Provide recipients a clear option to unsubscribe from future mailings.